-The maximum session duration configured on the Server has been reached.
+The maximum session duration has been reached, according to Server configuration or as enforced by the administrator.
 This is only meant as a way to refresh the session (for instance, to force a different association in a clustering scenario), hence the client should recover by opening a new session immediately.